• Skip to primary navigation

 Below are 12 of the best bars for those on a low-FODMAP diet.

-These protein bars are low in sugar and are made with semi-sweet chocolate.
+These protein bars are low in sugar and are made with only 10 grams of organic plant based clean protein (brown rice, pea, chia seeds).
 They're also gluten-, soy-, and dairy-free.

-MariGold protein bars are hand-made with healthy ingredients.
-They're GMO- soy-, lactose-, and gluten-free, and each bar contains over 20 grams of protein.
+MariGold Fat Bombs are made with healthy ingredients.
+They're GMO- soy-, lactose-, and gluten-free, and each bar contains healthy fats, 1 gram net carbs per bar, 11 grams of fat, plus 7 grams of protein.

-However, unlike some other bars on this list, they may contain traces of tree nuts, milk, soy, or eggs.
+However, unlike some other bars on this list, they may contain traces of peanuts, other tree nuts, milk products, lupin, or soy.

 Carman's also makes nut bars suitable for those on a low-FODMAP diet.